Thinkwise/docs/docs/sf/messages.md

 ![https://office.thinkwisesoftware.com/blog/wp-content/uploads/2017/12/show_message1.png](../assets/sf/image252.png)

 An affirmative message option will be given a unique status code of zero or higher, while a negative message option will be given a unique negative status code.
 These response types and corresponding status codes are directly related to the green and red arrows in the process flow.
-In some cases it might be necessary to have multiple affirmative and/or multiple negative message options which have different effects on the continuation of the process flow.
+In some cases, it might be necessary to have multiple affirmative and/or multiple negative message options which have different effects on the continuation of the process flow.
 To achieve this, the *Status code* value of a message option will be passed as the *Status code* output parameter of the process action.

 Icons are optional and the sequence number of the message option (\#) determines the order of the buttons on the dialog.